jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 **Note: Dynamic scope:** The shell uses dynamic scoping to control a variable’s visibility within functions.
-The shell uses dynamic scoping to control a variable's visibility within functions.
+The shell uses dynamic scoping (see [functions] in
+Bash manual) to control a variable's visibility within functions.
 This means that a function can see variables defined not just inside itself, but also variables defined by any other function that called it.

 ``` shell
     Two ()